ym7ac1a/OC_P10_chatbot/README.md

 -   [x] Integrate model output into a finished product :
     -   Azure Language Understanding - LUIS: train and setup a dedicated language understanding model
     -   Azure App Service: deploy an interactive API
-    -   Azure Bot: test the bot in a web chat
+    -   Azure Bot: test the bot locally from Bot Framework Emulator
 -   [x] Integrate an AI processing chain into an IT tool using a code version management tool :
     -   GitHub repository: manage the code
     -   Automated tests: test the bot